 - Always use safety belts on shopping carts if you ever happen to take your baby along.
 It offers the much needed safety and will keep your child from falling.

-- Always carry asun hat for your baby as direct exposure to sun is never a good idea.
+- Always carry a as direct exposure to sun is never a good idea.
 Also, consult your pediatrician for a sunscreen that you could use for your baby.

 - Always keep your baby away from the main road area.

-- If you are using apram or a stroller for your baby, always ensure that he is tied securely with a safety harness.
+- If you are using a for your baby, always ensure that he is tied securely with a safety harness.
 No point buying a pram with no harness.
 Invest in good buys only.

 - If you are taking your baby to play in a garden or park, always be vigilant as to not let him put small pebbles or stones in mouth as they can cause choking hazard.

 A Few Not To Be Missed Outdoor Safety Products

 So these are the basic safety precautions that you must always exercise with your baby at all times.
 Although this is not an exhaustive list of safety tips, yet they cover mostly all of the things that need to be taken care of if you have a little one in the house.

 What other tips would you recommend our readers?
 Let us know in the comments.